certeu/morio/docs/docs/guides/design/readme.md

 Morio provides several HTTP-based microservices, some of which are exposed to the user.
-It's a common scenario to have a reverse proxy handle ingress traffic, which gives us a central place to enfore access control, setup certificates and so on.
+It's a common scenario to have a reverse proxy handle ingress traffic, which gives us a central place to enforce access control, setup certificates and so on.

 We chose [Traefik](https://traefik.io/traefik/) for this purpose as it is a